carlosmgv02/SDPrac2/README2.md

 - **Automatic Failure Detection**: To detect server failures, the system uses heartbeat messages or monitoring processes.
 Each server periodically sends heartbeat messages to its replicas or a monitoring process.
 If a heartbeat is not received within a certain time period, the server is considered failed, and appropriate actions are taken.

 - **Master Election**: In the event of a replica master failure, the remaining replicas participate in an election process to select a new replica master.
-Various algorithms can be used, such as the Raft algorithm or the Paxos algorithm, to achieve consensus among the replicas and elect a new master.
+Various algorithms can be used, such as the Raft algorithm (simplifies leader election, log replication, and membership changes) or the Paxos algorithm (uses a two-phase voting process to reach agreement on a single value among a group of nodes) , to achieve consensus among the replicas and elect a new master.
 The elected replica takes over the responsibilities of the failed master.

 ## Real Examples of Sharded Storage Systems <a name="real-examples-of-sharded-storage-systems"></a>